 - Upon arrival, parents/guardians and other authorized individuals picking up a child must go to the designated pick up area.
-Program staff will accompany the child outside their classroom to the designated area for pick up. - o Typically, we ask parents to pick up their child from their child's assigned classroom, however due to COVID-19 restrictions, parents are not allowed in the classrooms.
-Parents should follow specific pick up instructions provided by the program staff.
-Once public health indicators improve, we will return to our typical in-program pick up procedure. - All parents/guardians and other authorized individuals picking up a child must maintain social distance from each other and staff whenever possible. - All parents/guardians and other authorized individuals picking up a child must wear a mask or cloth face covering. - Parents/guardians and other authorized individuals picking up a child must complete the Daily Digital Sign In/Sign Out Sheet provided by staff. - Parents/guardians and other authorized individuals are expected to pick their child up on time every day.
+Program staff will accompany the child outside their classroom to the designated area for pick up. - o Parents should follow specific pick up instructions provided by the program staff.
+Once public health indicators improve, we will return to our typical inprogram pick up procedure. - Parents/guardians and other authorized individuals picking up a child must complete the Daily Digital Sign In/Sign Out Sheet provided by staff. - Parents/guardians and other authorized individuals are expected to pick their child up on time every day.
 Parents/guardians must call the center to notify staff when they are going to be late for pick up. - Consistent late pick up is a very serious matter.
 Lateness will be tracked and addressed by the Center Director in conjunction with other appropriate staff.
 Parents/guardians who are frequently late picking up their children will be required to meet with staff to resolve the issue with a written plan to prevent re-occurrence. - Failure to make appropriate arrangements for getting children from the Program on time may be reported to the Department of Children and Families or the local police department. - A picture ID is required for pick-up when the person is not on the list or is not known by staff. - No preschool child is released to anyone who has not been designated in writing by the parent (or by legal document if necessary) or who is under fourteen (14) years of age. - No infant or toddler is released to anyone who has not been designated in writing by the parent (or by legal document if necessary).
 In all cases the person picking up the child must be an adult or the parent of the child. - A legal document, (e.g. a restraining order, custody papers) is required to prevent a child's parent from picking up the child. - No child is released to anyone intoxicated or otherwise impaired such that the safety of the child is in question.
 When there is a problem with the condition of the person picking up a child, one of the emergency contacts will be called. - If a child is not picked up at the end of class and no message from the parent has been received, a person from the emergency contact list is called to pick up the child.